Building an Oware Engine and a Ladder of RL Agents

 Oware[*](The variant we implement is Abapa, the tournament ruleset standardized across West Africa and the Caribbean.
 It is also called Ayoayo, Awale, Warri, Adji-Boto, or Awele depending on where you grew up.) is an ancient, two-player abstract strategy game belonging to the Mancala family, widely played across West Africa and the Caribbean.
 Two rows of six pits, forty-eight seeds, anti-clockwise sowing, first to twenty-five captured seeds wins.
 The branching factor never exceeds six, games end in a few hundred plies, and the state space is well within reach of a laptop.
 That smallness is what makes it a good target: you can stand up an engine, a search baseline, and three learned agents on a single machine, and watch each one fail in its own family-specific way.

-This post is the engineering story behind that ladder: a pure-Python engine for the Abapa ruleset, Minimax with iterative deepening as the search baseline, then DQN, PPO, and a deliberately compute-starved AlphaZero-lite.
+This post is the engineering story behind that ladder: a pure-Python engine for the Abapa ruleset, Minimax with iterative deepening as the search baseline, then DQN, PPO, and an AlphaZero-lite run that was cut short by limited compute.
 A round-robin tournament scores all seven (three search depths + three learned + Random) on Elo, and a FastAPI + React deployment makes them playable in the browser.

 You can play any of them right here: